-“Virginia is for Lovers” sounds great but says little.
-It’s a great campaign theme but not effective strategic positioning for the long run.
-Same for the “Big Apple” – although after spending gazillions on promotion, now even a rock is aware of The Big Apple.
+“Virginia is for Lovers” sounds great but actually says little.
+At heart, it’s a great campaign theme but not effective strategic positioning for the long run (despite its continuing appeal for something like 50 years).
+Same for the “Big Apple” – although after spending gazillions on promotion, now even the dimmest bulb in the world is aware of The Big Apple.
 However, does the tagline make you think about wanting to live there?
 Or move your business to New York City?
 There’s a big difference between awareness and preference.

 So, what is so unique and compelling about Winston-Salem, North Carolina that people who hear about it will want to check it out?
-Some tagline building blocks, Winston-Salem superlatives, as I see them:
+Here are some tagline building blocks, Winston-Salem superlatives, as I see them:

 · not too big, not too small (5th largest city in N.C.)